Contact Jill -

 firstname.lastname@example.org and come along to a group for a free taster

 session.
-Complete beginners class is Thursday evenings at 7pm, and
+Complete beginners class is Wednesday evening at 5.30pm, and

-the follow-on Slow and Steady classes are on Thursday at 9.39am and
+the follow-on Slow and Steady class is on

 Welcome to learning a musical instrument